Exquisite Thailand Premiere Bike Tour

 Day 7: Chiang Saen

-The Royal Project and Doi Tung Development Project have spent years battling the trade of opium and its social repercussions.
-The Hall of Opium was built to educate people about the dangers of drug abuse and also traces the history from its first use 5,000 years.
-This is one of the most educative experiences of Thailand, in the context of the influence of drugs in the region.
-This one should not be missed.
+However, the Royal Project and Doi Tung Development Project have been working tirelessly to eradicate the drug trade and its negative impact.
+The Hall of Opium was established to educate visitors about the dangers of drug abuse and trace its history from its first use 5,000 years ago.
+This experience is one of the most enlightening ones in Thailand, shedding light on the influence of drugs in the region.
+It's an experience that should not be missed.

 Day 8: Chiang Rai